Tongcheng/4741_TrendTrade/README.md

 Another natural idea to utilize the power of Google Trend is to build models for every individual stock, and only pick models that work relatively well.

+In this case, we will care Volume, (Max - Min) Daily Price and (Close - Open) Daily Price.

+After doing 3 regressions on all 500 stocks, we have the following error distribution plot:

+And we shall pick the stocks that will really work well for our models.

 # Step 10: Alpha Generation and Backtesting